Carl G. Jones: Education

-Carl went to Queen Elizabeth I Grammar School for boys, Carmarthen.
-He did his BSc at the North-East London Polytechnic.
+Jones went to Queen Elizabeth I Grammar School for boys, Carmarthen.
+He did his BSc at the North East London Polytechnic.
 In 1978 Jones began his master's degree at University of Wales, Swansea.
 Initially studying developmental strategies in owls, the opportunity to run the conservation project in Mauritius saw him change the title of his research to "Studies on the Biology of the Critically Endangered Birds of Mauritius" From these studies he began to formulate a strategy to conserve the most endangered avifauna in his project region.
 After completing his MSc, he completed a PhD, also at Swansea, studying the pink pigeon (Nesoenas mayeri).

 Mauritius and Mascarene Islands

 Jones started working in Mauritius in 1979, whilst working for the International Council for Bird Preservation (now known as Birdlife International).
 Upon arrival, Jones' focus was to run and establish the captive breeding project and to work on the conservation of the most threatened species in the wild.
 Carl worked on the pink pigeon and the Mauritius kestrel (Falco punctatus), which was considered the world's rarest bird.
 The species had reached an all-time low in 1974 with only four known wild birds.
 Despite the prevailing opinion that F. punctatus was doomed to extinction, he took over the recovery project that had been initiated in 1973 and began to implement captive breeding techniques such as "double-clutching", which is the removal of the first clutch of eggs (for captive rearing) which encourages the birds to lay a second clutch, thereby increasing the fecundity of breeding pairs, along with dietary supplementation for parents, fostering of captive reared young to wild pairs and hacking of captive raised birds to ensure maximum recruitment of juvenile birds.
-Between 1983 and 1993, 333 Mauritius kestrels had been reared, a third of these were captive bred and the remainder were derived from wild harvested eggs, most of these were returned to the wild.
+Between 1983 and 1993, 333 Mauritius kestrels were reared, a third of these were captive bred and the remainder were derived from wild harvested eggs, most of which were returned to the wild.
 The Mauritius kestrel has subsequently been down-listed from Critically Endangered in the late 1970s, to Endangered in 1994 and Vulnerable on the IUCN Red List by 2000.